Caddo Lake: Formation

 According to Caddo legend, the lake was formed by the 1811–12 New Madrid earthquakes.
 There may be some truth to the legend, as Reelfoot Lake in Tennessee has been documented as formed by that earthquake.

-But most geologists believe that the lake was formed earlier, either gradually or catastrophically, by the "Great Raft", a 100 mile log jam on the Red River in Louisiana.
+But most geologists believe that the lake was formed earlier, either gradually or catastrophically, by the "Great Raft", a 165 mi log jam on the Red River in Louisiana.
 This likely caused flooding of the existing low-lying basin.
-According to a 1913-1914 survey that dated timber there, the lake formed about 1770 to 1780.
+According to a 1913–1914 survey that dated timber there, the lake formed about 1770 to 1780.

 History

 The Channel was used by steamboats to reach the port at Jefferson, until water levels fell after the removal of the Great Raft.

 Caddo Lake has been used by Native Americans for hundreds of years, but substantial commercial development would only begin with invention of the steamboat and US annexation of Louisiana and Texas by treaty in the 19th century.
 The cities of Port Caddo, Swanson's Landing, and Jefferson in Texas, and Mooringsport in Louisiana, had thriving riverboat ports on the lake.
 Jefferson was the largest inland port in the United States during this period.

 Gradually as the log jams were removed in the lake and on the Red River by Captain Henry Miller Shreve and then by the Army Corps of Engineers, the lake changed shape and eventually its water level dropped by more than 10 feet.
 This dramatically reduced navigability by riverboat and ended the success of the East Texas ports.

 A different industry came to Caddo Lake in the early 20th century with the discovery of oil beneath it.
 The world's first over-water oil platform was completed in Caddo Lake in 1911.
 The Ferry Lake No. 1 was erected by Gulf Refining Company.
 The well bottomed at 2185 ft and produced 450 oilbbl/d.

 Oil derricks were erected throughout the lake, further damaging the fragile ecosystem.
 The oil industry left Caddo for richer fields at Kilgore and other locations in Texas.
 Texas tried to preserve parts of Caddo in 1934 by establishing a 483-acre (2 km^{2}) state park, with trails, cabins, and other facilities constructed by the WPA.

 The Longhorn Army Ammunition Plant was built on the shores of Caddo in the mid-20th century, and its operations polluted large portions of the surrounding wetlands until its closure in the 1990s.
 Most of the former plant site is now a federal wildlife refuge.

 In 1913 and 1914, ecologist Lionel Janes conducted a federal survey of Caddo Lake (called Ferry Lake at the time) for the Department of Interior.
 Based on an examination of cross sections of bald cypress and hardwood trees, and many dead stumps, he estimated that the lake formed sometime between 1770 and 1780.